miguelraz/miguelraz.github.io/blog/hitchhikerguidejuliainternals.md

-@def title = "🚧WIP🚧: Hitchhiker's guide to Julia Internals"
+@def title = "🚧 WIP 🚧: Hitchhiker's guide to Julia Internals"

 # The monster at the bottom of Julia's internals

 [Monster at the end of this book](https://www.youtube.com/watch?v=r3947-T_hHw).